linux-kernel-labs/linux/Documentation/labs/introduction.rst

    used for navigation in the source tree.

 -  :file:`~/src/linux/tools/labs/qemu`- scripts and auxiliary
-   files used to generate and run the qemu VM.
+   files used to generate and run the QEMU VM.

 To start the VM, run :command:`QEMU_DISPLAY=sdl make boot` in the directory :file:`~/src/linux/tools/labs`: